boyurby/bubbleSheetScanner/README.md

   the papers, unless they are significantly smaller than the largest identified table (since all papers should have approximately the same size)
 - For each of these tables:
-  - Based on the four corner points, the midpoints of each side is identified
+  - Based on the four corner points, the midpoint of each side is identified
-  - Based on the midpoints of each side, the points just outside the midpoints are identified as reference points
+  - Based on the midpoint of each side, the points just outside the midpoints are identified as reference points
-  - The reference point with the darkest neighbor is on the left side due to the black rectangle on the bubble sheet template
+  - The reference point with the darkest neighborhood region is on the left side due to the black rectangle on the bubble sheet template
   - The table is oriented to the correct direction
   - A perspective transformation is applied to the rectangle and the corners are mapped to the corresponding locations of the template